 As we approached the airport in Kathmandu, after many hours of travel through London and Delhi, I got two impressions: (1) Why were there pallets of what appeared to be aid stacked on the side of the airport, and (2) The city was still standing- maybe the devastation was not so bad….?
 Unfortunately, my first impression was based on reality.
 After we landed, we were advised that much well intended aid had not yet made it out of customs to assist the earthquake victims.

-Tragically, I found out over the next few days, that my second impression of the city was not based on reality.
+Tragically, I found over the next few days, that my second impression of the city was not based on reality.
 I had only glimpsed a few areas that were not that badly damaged.
 My co-KIRF volunteer and fellow Rotarian, Steve, and I came to realize that the devastation to Kathmandu and Nepal is immense, affecting most of the city and the countryside in the region.

 The earthquake’s massive destruction became apparent on the first day of assessment work, when I went for an early morning jet-lagged run through the Pashupantinath Shiva Temple next to the Hotel Indreni where we are staying.
 Sadly, like many of the older structures throughout the Country, it had suffered severe damage from the earthquake.

 The next day, Friday, May 15, Bidur drove us, and another Bagmati Rotarian, Bijay, on dirt roads through the steep hillsides and sub-tropical forest area just outside of Kathmandu, using four wheel drive to access the villages.
 After several hours of driving, we stopped on the side of a hill because a slide had blocked the road.
-This is where we met Mr. Shakya who told us that most of the 55 houses in the village of Hille were destroyed by the quake.
+This is where we met Mr. Shakya who told us that most of the 55 houses in the village of Hille were destroyed by the earthquake.

 In Hille we walked through the village, meeting families and talking with the men and women who had suffered great losses as we assessed the damage and found out what they needed.
 Next we traveled to another village nearby named Kharse where 50 houses had been severely damaged.